Bask in the beauty and drama of remarkable upper voice repertoire through a broad range of choral music for sopranos and altos.

 What level is the course and do I need any particular skills?

-You should have some confidence in sight reading, good ensemble skills and a good musical ear.
+You should have confidence in sight reading, strong ensemble skills, a good musical ear and a general sense of physical coordination.

 How will the course be taught, and will any preparation be required?

-Some aural teaching by rote but mainly sight-reading from provided scores.
+Some vocal teaching (orally) and movement (visually) by rote but mainly sight-reading from provided scores.

 Will music be provided in advance of the course?

-Yes, you will be sent a selection of PDFs before the course which you are recommended to print out.
+Yes, you will be sent a selection of PDFs before the course which you are recommended to print out or download on to your iPad.

 Is there anything I need to bring?